Made2Flex/DirtyDiana/README.md

 or

-install dotnet-sdk-8.0 or its runtime
+1. install dotnet-sdk-8.0 or its runtime
-run:
-dotnet restore DirtyDiana/DirtyDiana.csproj
+2. run: dotnet restore DirtyDiana/DirtyDiana.csproj
-#the above cmd is sometimes needed when building for the first time.
+3. the above cmd is sometimes needed when building for the first time.
-then run:

-dotnet build DirtyDiana/DirtyDiana.csproj \
+4. run: dotnet build DirtyDiana/DirtyDiana.csproj \
         -c "$CONFIG" \
         --no-restore

-followed by:
+5. followed by:
 dotnet publish DirtyDiana/DirtyDiana.csproj \
         -c "$CONFIG" \
         -r "$RUNTIME" \